 The Biomedical Interferometry, Optics and Spectroscopy (BIOS) laboratory was founded in 2002 and now houses a vital biophotonics research program with efforts in several areas.
 Biophotonics is the use of optical techniques and devices for biomedical and biological applications.
-Our areas of emphasis include Optical cancer diagnostic techniques, Spectroscopic imaging techniques, Phase microscopy methods, Nanophotonic molecular sensing and imaging, and Tools for microbicide research.
-The BIOS laboratory is housed in 1500 sq ft. at the Fitzpatrick Institute of Photonics in the CIEMAS building with capabilities for conducting a wide variety of biomedical optics and spectroscopy studies.
+Our areas of emphasis include Optical cancer diagnostic techniques, spectroscopic imaging techniques, phase microscopy methods, nanophotonic molecular sensing and imaging, and Tools for microbicide research.
+The BIOS laboratory is housed at the Fitzpatrick Institute of Photonics in the CIEMAS building and Chesterfield Building in downtown Durham.

 Interested personnel should contact